-- 2. The Applicant must carry out the development: - (a) generally in accordance with the EIS, SEE (MOD 1), SEE (MOD 2), SEE (MOD 3) and the Development Layout; and - (b) in accordance with the Statement of Commitments and conditions of this consent.
+- 2. The Applicant must carry out the development: - (a) generally in accordance with the EIS, SEE (MOD 1) and SEE (MOD 2); and - (b) in accordance with the Statement of Commitments and conditions of this consent.

 Note: The Applicant's Statement of Commitments is reproduced in Appendix 1.